rogerkittelson/Assignment-Homework-Getting-and-Cleaning-Data/README.md

     From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 The code is run by downloading the script and unzipping and copying the files described in the code book to a directory data in your working directory.
+The raw data files have been uploaded here in the data directory.